What Is a Bidet Toilet Attachment?

 - Make sure the installation holes match up with the toilet seat to ensure a proper fit.

-- Gather a few tools: screwdriver and adjustable wrench.
+- Gather a few tools: a screwdriver and an adjustable wrench.

 - Remove the toilet seat by taking out the nuts underneath the rim of the toilet with the wrench.